server-imp/SFAE/README.md

 ---
 When you open the in-game console for the first time, you will see a message from SFAE telling you if it is working or not:
+If don't want this popup edit the setting in sfae.cfg

 ![Screenshot from 2023-09-19 07-15-37](https://github.com/server-imp/SFAE/assets/66805612/df7f3aaf-59be-48d8-9dee-24098692dbbf)